-This series is more appropriately called Enclosed Spaces Exposed… and is viewable in a series of 10 images with two sub-divisions.
+This series is more appropriately called Enclosed Spaces Exposed (now included with Little Planets).
 One part of this series is natural landscape/architecture and the other aspect is patterns found in landscape/architecture.
 These two examples can be seen below.

 The Microcosm and Macrocosm (Part 3)

 As a brief conclusion to this concept, I want to include two examples of images I’m happy to have created by accident one afternoon…evening… I really can’t remember.
 The principle is the same, but with the concept of both the duality and the microcosm/macrocosm at play.
 This will be a series that will continue to evolve, if only for the satisfaction in finding beauty turning the world upside-down.
 You can view four more similar images in my series A Variety of Figments.

 Symbolism as THE goal for my work is meaningless, as each viewer will automatically identify whatever symbol he/she wants to anyways.
 This took me a while to figure out.
 As I’m hoping to get across with this lengthy post, it’s the principles of philosophy particularly expressed through the fields of photography & video aesthetics (of beauty) I want to hone in on in particular.